UPDATE_0001 — Memex V1 Ship Window Opens July 14

 Memex V1 enters public release observation on July 14.

-The initial release ships a GPT-only, local-first continuity runtime built around a single operational loop:
+The initial release ships a GPT-only, local-first continuity runtime built around a single operational continuity loop:

-Enable a builder to return to a project and resume the exact same reasoning process without manually reconstructing prior context.
+Enable a builder to return to interrupted AI-assisted work and resume the exact same reasoning process without manually reconstructing prior context, workflow state, or operational direction.

 Any interruption requiring manual reconstruction is treated as continuity failure.